A man holding a blue sponge and the text “Chlorine Shock”.

 Notes:

-• Free Chlorine Level (ppm): Parts per million (ppm) is the measurement used to indicate the concentration of chlorine in water.
+• Free Chlorine Level (ppm): Parts per million (ppm) indicate chlorine concentration in water.

-• Ideal Range: Keeping chlorine levels within 3 – 5 ppm ensures the water is sanitized effectively while maintaining comfort for users.
+• Ideal Range: Keeping chlorine levels within 3 – 5 ppm ensures the water is sanitized effectively while maintaining user comfort.

-• Shock Treatment Target: A higher chlorine level of around 10 ppm is recommended for shock treatments.
-This level should not be maintained for regular use but is aimed at addressing specific issues like visible algae growth or after contamination events.
+• Shock Treatment Target: A higher chlorine level of around ten ppm is recommended for shock treatments.
+This level should not be maintained for regular use but aims to address specific issues like visible algae growth or after contamination events.

 • Maintenance Shock: Regular maintenance shocks help to keep the water quality high and prevent the need for more aggressive treatments.